soft310team2/discord-watch-party-bot/README.md

 Well...
 At least in theory.
 We are still working on getting everything set up.

-Release 1 plans to have the basic viewing commands set up.
+**Release 1:**
+Bot that can be run by an individual from their machine with a local memory that can be accessed by all server members.
+Basic adding, deleteing, viewing, notifications, and permissions functionality is implemented.
+Basic user experience to use bot for watchlists in servers fullly implemented.

+**Release 2:**
-Release 2 will work on adding tags and statuses to create collections of media for better filtering
+We will work on adding tags and statuses to individual media for better filtering.
+More thorough user experience will be implemented, with more specific commands.

+**Release 3:**
-Release 3 will add polling and API connection to get third party searching.
+We will add API connectiosn to get third party searching and media information to show real world info about media items.
+Voting implementation will be implemented, possibly with discord event set up as well.

 ## Please See:
 #### [Code of Conduct](CODE_OF_CONDUCT.md)